jariou/omdk/docs/building-and-running-models.rst

 is located.
 The JSON file is usually placed in the model keys server repository.
-The value of the (optional) ``"exectute"`` key should be either ``true`` or ``false`` depending on whether you want the generated ktools loss output scripts to be automatically executed or not.
+The value of the (optional) ``"exectute"`` key should be either ``true`` or ``false`` depending on whether you want the generated ktools losses scripts to be automatically executed or not.
 The default here is automatic execution.

 Running a model end-to-end
 --------------------------

-``run_model.py`` is an executable script which can run models end-to-end, i.e. generate ktools outputs from model resources, including keys data, model data, analysis settings etc., given the following arguments (in no particular order)
+``run_model.py`` is an executable "master" script that can run models end-to-end, i.e. generate losses given model resources, including keys data, canonical exposure profiles, exposure transformation and validation files, model data, analysis settings etc., given the following arguments (in no particular order)

 ::